-Abuse Categories - Children (1 of 3)
+ABUSE CATEGORIES - CHILDREN (1 0F 3)

 Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 It can cover different aspects of parenting.
 Indicators include: